Where operational excellence meets expansion opportunity

-Cheniere is also commercializing its Stage 3 expansion project is an economically attractive and competitive project, which proposes up to seven “midscale” trains that would add approximately 10 mtpa of additional aggregate production capacity, bringing CCL’s total nominal capacity to approximately 25 mtpa.
+Cheniere’s Stage 3 expansion project is an economically attractive and competitive project, which proposes up to seven “midscale” trains that would add approximately 10 mtpa of additional aggregate production capacity, bringing CCL’s total nominal capacity to approximately 25 mtpa.
 We have finalized the engineering, procurement and construction (EPC) contract with Bechtel for Stage 3 and released them to begin early work under a Limited Notice to Proceed (LNTP).
 We expect to announce the FID of Corpus Christi Stage 3 this summer.

 The Corpus Christi site is built at ~25’ above sea level, and is strategically situated for LNG exports given its large acreage position, interconnections with multiple interstate and intrastate pipeline systems and its premier marine access, located less than 15 miles from the coast.
 CCL has the ability to access natural gas from some of the most prolific production regions in the country, including the Permian Basin.
 The approximately 22-mile, 48” Cheniere Corpus Christi Pipeline connects CCL to several interstate and intrastate pipelines, giving the facility access to robust gas resources.
 Cheniere also has access to an extensive pipeline network through long-term transportation agreements.
 CCL works with dozens of natural gas producers and infrastructure companies to purchase natural gas and reliably transport the supply to the terminal.